usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 (d) Entrances which are not accessible shall have directional signage complying with 4.30.1, 4.30.2, 4.30.3, and 4.30.5, which indicates the location of the nearest accessible entrance.

 (9)\* In buildings or facilities, or portions of buildings or facilities, required to be accessible, accessible means of egress shall be provided in the same number as required for exits by local building/life safety regulations.
 Where a required exit from an occupiable level above or below a level of accessible exit discharge is not accessible, an area of rescue assistance shall be provided on each such level (in a number equal to that of inaccessible required exits).
 Areas of rescue assistance shall comply with 4.3.11.
-A horizontal exit, meeting the requirements of local building/life safety regulations, shall satisfy the requirement for an area of rescue assistance.: Areas of rescue assistance are not required in buildings or facilities having a supervised automatic sprinkler system.
+A horizontal exit, meeting the requirements of local building/life safety regulations, shall satisfy the requirement for an area of rescue assistance. **EXCEPTION:** Areas of rescue assistance are not required in buildings or facilities having a supervised automatic sprinkler system.

 (10)\* Drinking Fountains: